One of the most popular heritage attractions in the UK, this wonderful site in Bath has family activity trails and a special audio guide for children.

 Birthdays, Historical Sites, Indoor Activities, Museums and Art Centres, Outdoor Activities

 Ages 5 - 12, All ages, Schools and Groups, Teenagers, Under 5s

 (based on family of 4)

-Located in Bath, the Roman Baths were built around 70AD as a complex for public bathing and socialising, and only discovered in the late 19th century; the site was also a temple of worship to the goddess Sulis Minerva.
+Built around 70AD as a complex for public bathing and socialising, the Roman Baths were only discovered in the late 19th century; the site was also a temple of worship to the goddess Sulis Minerva.

 The Great Bath is the centre of the complex and lies below street level.
 From the Terrace festooned with Victorian statues of Roman emperors and governors of Britain, visitors have a wonderful view of the Great Bath.

 Another feature is the Sacred Spring where mineral-rich water at a temperature of 46˚C rises each day, as it has for thousands of years.
 Objects were thrown into the Spring as offerings to the goddess, including thousands of Roman coins.

 A Family Ticket is for two adults and up to four children.
 A Saver family ticket to the Roman Baths, Fashion Museum and Victoria Art Gallery is also available.
 Please see the website to find out more before visiting.